 Qualifying for a Short-Term Business Loan

-If you're looking for a significant amount of cash, short-term loans are probably not the best fit for you.
-However, if you took the time to determine why you'll need funding, you should already have an idea of how much you'll need.
+Short-term loans are probably not the best fit for you if you're looking for a significant amount of cash.
+However, if you took the time to determine why you'll need funding, you should already know how much you'll need.

 Take a look at what your current cash flow and revenue look like alongside your business expenses.
-This should give you some basic idea of how much you're going to need to keep operations running smoothly or grow to your business goal.
+This should give you some basic idea of how much you will need to keep operations running smoothly or grow to your business goal.
 However, don't forget to look at any current debts you've accumulated — and utilize a debt service coverage ratio to see what you can manage.

 Next, you'll want to look at the three major qualifying factors that pertain to most short-term business loans and see where you stand.
-Without strengthening these aspects or knowing how they may impact approval for specific loan options, you may end up wasting time and energy.
-Now, each lender and loan product will be different, but it's worth knowing how you stack up at this exact moment so that you can make predictions and decisions about what funding option works best for you.
+You may waste time and energy without strengthening these aspects or knowing how they may impact approval for specific loan options.
+Now, each lender and loan product will be different, but it's worth knowing how you stack up at this exact moment to make predictions and decisions about what funding option works best for you.

-- Your credit score is always a crucial component of qualifying for any type of financing solution.
-The higher your score, the more opportunities you'll have — it's that simple.
-Growing your business credit can be difficult, especially if you don't have a lot of time in business (which we'll get to on this list), but you're not out of luck.
+• Your credit score is a crucial component of qualifying for any financing solution.
+The higher your score, the more opportunities you'll have — it's simple.
+Growing your business credit can be difficult, especially if you don't have much time in business (which we'll get to on this list), but you're not out of luck.
 Here are some tips for growing business credit.

-- Your annual revenue from the last year will show lenders how healthy your business is and give them peace of mind with how well you'll be able to pay back the loan.
-Many lenders will have annual requirements, so be sure to look at what these may be before diving into the application process.
+• Your annual revenue from the last year will show lenders how healthy your business is and give them peace of mind about how well you'll be able to pay back the loan.
+Many lenders will have annual requirements, so look at what these may be before diving into the application process.

-- Your time in business is also a qualifying factor, and many of the most attractive funding options will have requirements of at least 2 years.
-Now, for many business owners, this may seem daunting, as it limits opportunities for new companies.
+• Your time in business is also a qualifying factor, and many of the most attractive funding options will require at least 2 years.
+For many business owners, this may seem daunting, as it limits opportunities for new companies.
 However, startup options are available — but the terms may not be all that charming.

 3. What You'll Need

-OK, so we've covered the basic qualifications that will be looked over by lenders — but what exactly will you need for an application?
+OK, so we've covered the basic qualifications that lenders will look over — but what exactly will you need for an application?
 Now, each lender will have slightly different requirements when it comes to documentation, but generally, there are some foundational elements that remain.

 The more traditional your lending institution is, the more documentation you'll need.
 That's to say, banks and SBA lenders are not for the faint of heart.
-We're not saying they're not a great option for some, but for many, it's not always the most viable option.
+We're not saying they're not a great option for some, but it's not always the most viable option for many.

 So, here's what you can expect when it comes to short-term business loan requirements: